chrislojacono/chrislojacono/README.md

 ### Hi there 👋
+I'm currently a student at the Nashville Software School learning everything icon about software development!

 <!--
 **chrislojacono/chrislojacono** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.